maoschanz/drawing/CONTRIBUTING.md

 Dependencies to run the app:

 - GObject Introspection (GI) for python3 (on Debian, it's `python3-gi`).
 A version ≥3.30.0 is required to run the code from the branch `master`.
 The branch `0.4` should be fine with any version.
 - `cairo` library's GI for python3 (on Debian, it's `python3-gi-cairo`).
 - GTK libraries' GI (on Debian, it's `gir1.2-gtk-3.0`).

 Dependencies to build the app (Debian packages names):

 - `meson`.
-The version required by the `meson.build` file at the root of the project can be changed if necessary, but please don't add this change to your commit(s).
+The version of meson required by the `meson.build` file at the root of the project can be changed if necessary, but please don't add this change to your commit(s).
 - `appstream-util` (validation of the `.appdata.xml` file)
 - `libglib2.0-dev-bin` (IIRC that one is to compress the `.ui` files and the icons into a `.gresource` file)

 ----